angular/material-adaptive/pesto/README.md

-## Snapshots for the PESTO Adaptive Template:
+## Adaptive Template: PESTO

+Below are some design snapshots; prepared as target guides for implementation with Angular Material and Angular v1.4.6 (or greater).

 #### Progressive Enhancement - Main View (Gridlist with Cards)